Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

-First thing you may notice is that most of the parameters do have low ESS (effective sample size below 200) marked in red ([Figure 18](#tracershort)).
+First thing you may notice is that most of the parameters have low ESS (effective sample size below 200) marked in red (< 100) and yellow ([Figure 18](#tracershort)).
 This is because our chain did not run long enough.
 However, the estimates we obtained with a chain of length 5'000'000 are very similar to those obtained with a longer chain.

 > Click on **clockRate** and then click on **Trace** to examine the trace of the parameter ([Figure 19](#tracerclocktrace)).
 >